 So as you can see, impression share can be improved, using the techniques we have discussed.
 There are also some additional strategies you can use to increase your impression share:

-You can find impression share under the Columns button in AdWords.
+You can find impression share under the Columns button in Google Ads (formerly known as Google AdWords).
 You will want to choose “customize columns,” then “competitive metrics,” where you will find all of the different impression share metrics (again, don’t forget that lost impression share due to budget is only available on the campaign level).

 Impression share can really give you a great indication of how you can act on low-performing keywords.
 Whether it is increasing bids or daily budget, improving the overall quality of your ad and keywords, or using search terms to identify new keywords and negatives, you have many options for improvement before considering pausing a keyword.
 If you have questions about how to interpret impression share, leave a comment or reach out to your Customer Success rep.